ibm-cloud-docs/pattern-pvs-aix-resiliency/reference-architecture-pvs-aix-resiliency.md

 1. Provider would connect the environment by using a direct link for private connectivity.
 2. The direct link then connects to a Local Transit Gateway.
 This advertises and routes on-premises traffic to VPC for gateway or firewall inspection.
-3. The transit gateway connects to managment VPC, which hosts your NGFW, management subnets for your bastion hosts, and your Virtual Private Endpoint.
+3. The transit gateway connects to managment VPC, which hosts your Next Generation Firewall, management subnets for your bastion hosts, and your Virtual Private Endpoint.
-4. BaaS VPC is deployed as part of the backup service automation not for workloads.
+4. Backup as a Service VPC is deployed as part of the backup service automation not for workloads.
 5. The Cobalt Iron VPE instance then communicates to the Cobalt Iron SaaS {{site.data.keyword.Bluemix_notm}} service.
 6. PowerVS workspace is deployed within the Power Virtual Server environment and connects to the Power Edge Router (PER).
 7. A local Power high availability standard cluster is then deployed within the workspace to provide local clustering.
 8. The management and workload VPC mentioned from the primary site is also deployed in disaster recovery.
-9. Global Replication Service (GRS) is deployed as part of DR SAN to SAN replication.
+9. Global Replication Service (GRS) is deployed as part of Disaster Recovery Storage Area Network to Storage Area Network replication.
-10. There is a GRS controller LPAR that is deployed at both the primary and the DR site.
+10. There is a GRS controller Logical Partition that is deployed at both the primary and the DR site.
 11. Communication for GRS SAN to SAN traffic between sites occurs over the {{site.data.keyword.IBM_notm}} private backbone.
-12. Replication of the controller LPARs occurs over the Global Transit gateway.
+12. Replication of the controller Logical Partitions occurs over the Global Transit gateway.

 ## Design scope
 {: #design-scope}